jhui323444/Circuit_Image_Recognizer/processing/README.md

   * `mode` - Flag to set debug and saving of image.
 Set to 0 by default.
 If `mode` set to 1, function prints found horizontal and vertical line, and all adjusted lines coordinates, .
 * **Output Args:** None
 * **Description** Generates and draws all lines onto input image and saves into `path` directory.

+### Running the File on Its Own
+Provide an image within the python file.
+This image should be in the same directory as the file.
+Endpoints of nodes in image shown and final versions of lines generated.
+Image outputs to `output_images` directory.